kirei/python-chargeamps/README.md

 # Charge-Amps API bindings for Python

-python-chargeamps is a Python module for the Charge-Amps API.
+This repository contains a Python module for the Charge-Amps' electric vehicle charging stations.

+The module is developed by [Kirei AB](https://www.kirei.se) and is not supported by [Charge-Amps AB](https://charge-amps.com).

 ## References